Fortz47/Calline/README.md

 # Calline

 ## Description
-Calline is a web application designed for high-quality video and audio calls, supporting both individual and group chats.
-It features an intuitive interface and robust security measures to ensure a seamless communication experience.
-Future enhancements will include image processing for background customization and filters, as well as AI tools such as auto-transcription, noise cancellation, and emotion detection to further enhance the user experience.
+Calline is a web application designed for individual high-quality video and audio calls.
+It features an intuitive interface to ensure a seamless communication experience.
+Future enhancements will include image processing for background customization and filters.

 ## Technologies
 - **WebRTC**: Real-time communication for video and audio calls.